premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-70. What will be the output of the following Java program?
+70. What will be the output of the following Java program?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)